pwmckenna/node-travis-ci/README.md

 ### Authentication

+Many functions, such as [`travis.accounts`](https://api.travis-ci.org/docs/#Accounts), require authenticating as a user.
 Currently the only way to authenticate is to start with a github oauth token, request a travis access token, and authenticate with that.

 ```js